 - It has appreciated in value by 100% over the 10 years to sale

 - The property was worth US$250,000 or 250,000 at purchase.

 - It is not their sole or principal residence.

 These assumptions are critical.
 In many countries a holding period of less than 5 years results in capital gains being taxable.
 But a longer holding period often results in no capital gains tax being payable.
 For more details see the Data FAQ

 Source: Global Property Guide Research, Contributing Accounting Firms

-Thailand releases a quarterly house price index through the Bank of Thailand.
+Thailand releases quarterly house price indices through the Bank of Thailand.
 The same source publishes general economics statistics.
 Regional price indices are available from the Bureau of Trade and Economic Indices.